Dynamics of Ostrowski skew-product: I. Limit laws and Hausdorff dimensions: Introduction

-In the meanwhile, there has been no development of an analogous spectral approach to the corresponding problems in the inhomogeneous setting.
+In the meanwhile, there has been no development of a spectral approach in the inhomogeneous setting.
 We set up the first steps in this direction.
-Here, we introduce and study a concrete dynamical formulation for a certain bounded-type set (see (\ref{set:hausdorff}) below), motivated by inhomogeneous Diophantine approximation that arises from the Ostrowski expansion.
-One reason for this specific choice of digits is that it allows an explicit geometric description of fundamental digit sets (i.e., sets of real numbers having the same given number of first pairs of digits $(a, b)$ when applying the Ostrowski map, such as described in \S\ref{prep:dynamic}) in terms of quadrangulars that will provide suitable covers for the Hausdorff estimates (see Figure \ref{fig:3} and \ref{fig:3bis}).
+Here, we introduce and study a concrete dynamical formulation for a certain bounded-type set (see (\ref{set:hausdorff}) below), motivated by inhomogeneous Diophantine approximation that arises from the Ostrowski expansion (see also the discussion at the end of \S\ref{sec:clt}).
+One reason for this specific choice of digits is that it allows an explicit geometric description of fundamental digit sets (i.e., sets of real numbers having the same given number of first pairs of digits $(a, b)$ when applying the Ostrowski map, such as described in \S\ref{prep:dynamic}) in terms of quadrangulars that will provide suitable covers for the Hausdorff estimates (see Figure \ref{fig:3bis}).